 Times have definitely changed and along with it, so have ideas about what a relationship between a man and a woman should be.

 Here are some insights from a few studies:

 - The man as the breadwinner: A study in the research journal Social Forces found that most women – even the self-proclaimed feminists – are happier when their husband is the main breadwinner.³ Many women will try their hand at a career, but will often change their mind later in life and want to be a stay at home mom.
 A woman’s place is not in the home or being a housewife.
 Instead, her place is what she wants it to be.
-However, in today’s world, a woman grows up being told that she should have dreams like a man and do whatever she wants.
-For a lot of women, that sounds great until their maternal instinct kicks in and they fall in love with being a mother and supporting their husband or man by cooking, cleaning and being his cheerleader while he takes on the role as the breadwinner for the family.
+However, in today’s world, a woman grows up being told that she should have big career dreams like a man and do whatever she wants.
+For a lot of women, that sounds great until their maternal instinct kicks in and work starts to feel like something that is getting in the way of her being happy.
+If she’s lucky and finds the right man, she might then fall in love with being a mother and supporting her husband, or boyfriend by cooking, cleaning and being his lifelong cheerleader while he takes on the role of the breadwinner for the family.

 However, when it came to couples who got married at the same time, but who were only high school graduates, only 49% were still married 20 years later.